-- Article 153 (1) An enforcement court may, upon petition, order setting aside all or part of an order of seizure or issue an order of seizure for the portion of a claim of which seizure is prohibited pursuant to the provisions of the preceding Article, taking into consideration the living conditions of the obligor and the obligee and any other circumstances. - (2) When there has been a change in circumstances, an enforcement court may, upon petition, seize a claim for which an order of seizure had been voided pursuant to the provisions of the preceding paragraph or void all or part of an order of seizure under the provisions of that paragraph. - (3) When the petition referred to in either of the preceding two paragraphs has been filed, an enforcement court may, until a judicial decision on the petition becomes effective, issue an order against the third-party obligor prohibiting payment or any other performance, while requiring or not requiring provision of security. - (4) An appeal may be filed against an order to dismiss a petition for setting aside an order of seizure under the provisions of paragraph (1) or paragraph (2). - (5) No appeal may be entered against an order under the provisions of paragraph (3).
+- Article 153 (1) An enforcement court may, upon petition, order voiding all or part of an order of seizure or issue an order of seizure for the portion of a claim of which seizure is prohibited pursuant to the provisions of the preceding Article, taking into consideration the living conditions of the obligor and the obligee and any other circumstances. - (2) When there has been a change in circumstances, an enforcement court may, upon petition, seize a claim for which an order of seizure had been voided pursuant to the provisions of the preceding paragraph or void all or part of an order of seizure under that paragraph.

+- (3) When the petition referred to in either of the preceding two paragraphs has been filed, an enforcement court may, until a judicial decision on the petition becomes effective, issue an order against the third party obligor prohibiting payment or any other performance, while requiring or not requiring provision of security. - (4) An appeal may be filed against an order to deny a petition for voiding an order of seizure under paragraph (1) or paragraph (2). - (5) No appeal may be entered against an order under paragraph (3).

-- Article 154 (1) An obligee having an authenticated copy of an enforceable title of obligation and an obligee who has proved that they have a statutory lien based on a document or electronic or magnetic record may make a demand for distribution. - (2) When the demand for distribution referred to in the preceding paragraph has been made, an electronic or magnetic record (limited to a record that is recorded in a file) prepared by the recording court clerk recording a statement to that effect must be served upon the third-party obligor. - (3) An appeal may be filed against a judicial decision to dismiss a demand for distribution.
+- Article 154 (1) An obligee having an authenticated copy of an enforceable title of obligation and an obligee who has proved that they have a statutory lien based on a document or electronic or magnetic record may make a distribution demand. - (2) When the distribution demand referred to in the preceding paragraph has been made, an electronic or magnetic record (limited to a record that is recorded in a file) prepared by the recording court clerk recording a statement to that effect must be served upon the third party obligor. - (3) An appeal may be filed against a judicial decision to deny a distribution demand.